misterrodg/FacilityMapper/README.md

 A VidMap draw tool for use with [vNAS](https://virtualnas.net).
 It is a spiritual successor to [VidMapper](https://github.com/misterrodg/VidMapper), but slightly more complex and aimed at managing maps and map sets.

-While [VidMapper](https://github.com/misterrodg/VidMapper) is aimed at drawing ad hoc maps for smaller TRACONs, FacilityMapper is designed to build maps on the AIRAC cycle for entire ARTCCs.
+While VidMapper is aimed at drawing ad hoc maps for smaller TRACONs, FacilityMapper is designed to build maps on the AIRAC cycle for entire ARTCCs.

 ## Testing Note

-Prior to loading them into [vNAS Data Admin](https://data-admin.virtualnas.net/login), use [GeoJSON.io](https://geojson.io) or a similar tool to verify the output.
+Prior to loading them into [vNAS Data Admin](https://data-admin.virtualnas.net/login), use [GeoJSON.io](https://geojson.io) or a similar tool to verify the output so that you can adjust the `manifest.json` as necessary.
 The way certain procedures are coded varies, so the end result might not match what you might expect.
 In these cases, a simple change to the `manifest.json` will solve the issue.
+For example, certain SIDs and STARs do not have a `core` section, and are made completely of runway and enroute transitions around a single point.
+In these cases, the procedure will not look correct unless `draw_runway_transitions` is set to `true`.

 See [Manifest File Format](#manifest-file-format) for more details.

 ## Requirements